Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Background

 \item \textbf{Tool Use:} Enables the agent to interact with external resources and computational systems, extending its capabilities beyond the limitations of its internal knowledge.
 Typical tools include web search engines, APIs, code execution environments, Model Context Protocols (MCPs), and browser automation frameworks~\citep{toollearning2024,xu2025llm}.
-Effective tool use involves selecting appropriate tools, constructing task-specific inputs, invoking external functions, and integrating their outputs into the agent’s reasoning and decision-making process, thereby enhancing performance in real-world and computationally intensive scenarios.
+The tool-selection policy itself is an adaptation surface: agents must learn which tool to invoke for a given subtask and how to parse the tool's output for downstream reasoning.

 \item \textbf{Memory Module:} Allows the agent to retain, retrieve, and utilize past information for context-aware reasoning and long-term consistency.
 Memory is typically divided into \textit{short-term memory}, which stores contextual information generated during the current task, and \textit{long-term memory}, which persists across sessions to accumulate reusable knowledge and experience~\citep{fang2025comprehensive, wu2025human}.
 To access relevant information from long-term memory, many systems employ retrieval-augmented generation (RAG) mechanisms that retrieve and integrate stored knowledge into the agent’s reasoning process.
-Designing an effective memory module involves challenges such as how to structure stored information, when and what to retain, how to retrieve relevant knowledge efficiently, and how to seamlessly integrate it into ongoing reasoning and decision-making.\footnote{While memory is a fundamental component of an agent, this survey classifies \textit{adaptive memory systems} under the Tool Adaptation paradigm (specifically T2, discussed in \S\ref{subsubsec:4.2.3}).
-We frame them as external, optimizable tools, such as retrievers or reflective databases, that are "tuned" using the frozen agent's outputs as supervision.} \end{itemize}
+Designing an effective memory module involves challenges such as how to structure stored information, when and what to retain, how to retrieve relevant knowledge efficiently, and how to integrate it into ongoing reasoning and decision-making.\footnote{While memory is a fundamental component of an agent, this survey treats most \textit{adaptive memory systems} under the Tool Adaptation paradigm (discussed in \S\ref{subsubsec:4.2.3}).
+External, non-parametric memory stores (e.g., episodic buffers, reflective databases, skill libraries) that are updated using the frozen agent's outputs are classified as T2; pre-trained memory modules that operate independently of a specific agent fall under T1; and parametric or hybrid memory that modifies model weights occupies the boundary between tool and agent adaptation.
+A detailed discussion of these distinctions appears in \S\ref{sec:overview}.} \end{itemize}